 The inflammatory process and cancer development are closely related.
-Chronic inflammation is a bipolar process that, on the one hand, may stimulate cancer development and progression, and on the other hand, the recruitment of immunocompetent cells and their activation may cause tumour suppression and apoptosis.
-Tumour-associated cells are a potent source of immunomodulatory molecules, such as the proinflammatory cytokines IL-1, IL-6, and TNF- α , which are involved in the stimulation of key tumour-promoting factors, such as STAT3 and NF- κ B. It has been reported that ω -3 PUFAs modulate the duration and intensity of inflammatory processes, and their increase in the diet reduces proinflammatory cytokines such as IL-1 β , TNF- α , and IL-6.44 In addition, it has been stated that the ω -6 series exerts indirect proinflammatory effects by inhibiting eicosanoid biosynthesis.
-Considering these mutual effects, higher ω -3: ω -6 PUFA ratios increase carcinogenesis risk.

-In a study by Liang et al., 45 mice inoculated with androgensensitive prostate cancer cells were fed a high-fat diet rich in ω -3 fatty acids, and mice in this group were shown to express lower levels of proinflammatory cytokines (IL-6, TNF- α , and IL-10) and chemoattractant protein than animals fed a high-fat diet containing ω-6 fatty acids.
-While ω-6 fatty acids are known to activate proinflammatory pathways, Lipoxin A4 (LXA4), a common type of lipoxin, is a metabolite derived from endogenous AA in the ω -6 series.
-LXA4 is reported to be a lipid mediator of endogenous anti-inflammation and resolution.46 In another study, LipoxinA4 was shown to antagonize TNF- α -stimulated IL-1 β and IL-6 synthesis.47 Another study showed that LXA4 in activated synovial fluid inhibits the synthesis of inflammatory cytokines and MMP and stimulates TIMP production in vitro.
-This result has been interpreted as suggesting that LXA4 is involved in a negative feedback loop that opposes the inflammatory cytokine-induced activation of synovial fluid.48 In our study, an initial increase in TNF- α and IL-6 expression was observed as the ω -6 fatty acid ratio increased, but a decrease was observed, and similar results were obtained in a repeated study.
+Chronic inflammation is a bipolar process that, on the one hand, may stimulate cancer development and progression, and on the other hand, the recruitment of immunocompetent cells and their activation may cause tumor suppression and apoptosis.
+Tumor-associated cells are a potent source of immunomodulatory molecules, such as the proinflammatory cytokines IL-1, IL-6, and TNF, which are involved in the stimulation of key tumor-promoting factors, such as STAT3 and NF-kB.
+It has been reported that ω -3 PUFAs modulate the duration and intensity of inflammatory processes, and their increase in the diet reduces proinflammatory cytokines such as IL-1β, TNF-α, and IL-6.45 In addition, it has been stated that the ω -6 series exerts indirect proinflammatory effects by inhibiting eicosanoid biosynthesis.
+Considering these mutual effects, higher ω -3: ω -6 PUFA ratios result in increased risk of carcinogenesis.
+In a study by Liang et al.,46 mice inoculated with androgen-sensitive prostate cancer cells were fed a high-fat diet rich in ω -3 fatty acids, and mice in this group were shown to express lower levels of proinflammatory cytokines (IL-6, TNF- α , and IL-10) and chemoattractant protein than animals fed a high-fat diet containing ω -6 fatty acids.
+While ω-6 fatty acids are known to activate proinflammatory pathways, Lipoxin A4 (LXA4), a common type of lipoxin, is a metabolite derived from endogenous AA in the 6-6 series.
+LXA4 is reported to be a lipid mediator of endogenous anti-inflammation and resolution.47 In another study, LipoxinA4 was shown to antagonize TNF-astimulated IL-1b and IL-6 synthesis.48 Another study showed that LXA4 in activated synovial fluid inhibits the synthesis of inflammatory cytokines and MMP and stimulates TIMP production in vitro.
+This result has been interpreted as suggesting that LXA4 is involved in a negative feedback loop that opposes the inflammatory cytokine-induced activation of synovial fluid.49 In our study, an initial increase in TNF- α and IL-6 expression was observed as the ω -6 fatty acid ratio increased, but a decrease was observed, and similar results were obtained in a repeated study.
 We believe that this result may be due to an increase in AA-induced lipoxin synthesis due to the increased amount of LA.
-On the other hand, we observed that as the ω -6 fatty acid ratio increased, the expression of TGF β 1, one of the antiinflammatory cytokines, decreased.
-A limitation of our study was that the protein expression of cytokines could not be measured because mRNA expression may not always fully express protein expression.
+On the other hand, we observed that as the ω -6 fatty acid ratio increased, the expression of TGF β 1, one of the anti-inflammatory cytokine, decreased.